jaihon1/Brain/README.md

 # Brain

-This repository is used to learn and play with Artificial Neural Networks.
+This repository is used to learn Artificial Neural Networks.